xinwenfu/mitmproxy-get/README.md

      - --ssl-insecure: do not verify server certs, when forwarding to the server
 3. Open the [request.c](http_request/main/request.c) file and modify define macro to activate HTTPS.
 4. Copy the web server's certificate to the folder of *server_certs* of this project
+5. Modify the configuration using ``` idf.py menuconfig ``` in the ESP-IDF terminal or GUI option.
+    * Add the WiFi SSID and Password in the Example WIFi Configuration menu.
-5. Build and flash the new firmware
+6. Build and flash the new firmware
-6. Observe the captured HTTPS packets
+7. Observe the captured HTTPS packets
     ![image](https://user-images.githubusercontent.com/69218457/156868802-d30c23a1-228e-4bcb-acf5-cf2bb56e9474.png)
-7. After observing the captured packets, stop mitmproxy and now we run mitmdump to change the HTTPS requests.
+8. After observing the captured packets, stop mitmproxy and now we run mitmdump to change the HTTPS requests.
 Note: *http-query.py* will need to be changed to reflect the HTTPS url of the server.
     ```
     mitmdump --certs *=/home/iot/Documents/mitmCA.pem --ssl-insecure -s ./http-query.py
     ```